While they’re both from Chase, they’re designed for slightly different travelers.

 If you currently have a Sapphire card, you will need to contact Chase and ask to convert your account to the other product and won’t qualify for the signup bonus.

 The Chase Sapphire Preferred currently has the more valuable offer and both have the same minimum spend requirement.

-You receive an 100,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.
-It’s worth up to $1,000 in award travel as each point is worth 25% more when booking award travel.
+You receive an 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.
+It’s worth a bundle in award travel as each point is worth 25% more when booking award travel.

 Sapphire Reserve Signup Bonus (~$900 Value)

 The Chase Sapphire Reserve is currently offering 50,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.
 This bonus is worth as much as $900 for award travel bookings using the Chase Ultimate Rewards travel portal as each point is worth 50% more than the redemption value for cash and gift cards.

 One of the most important factors to consider is the annual fee:

 - Chase Sapphire Preferred Card: $95 for the primary card and $0 for additional cards